 - Flu viruses contracted less than two weeks after getting the shot

 - Flu viruses that were not included in the shot

 - Rhinoviruses, which are associated with the common cold

 - respiratory syncytial virus (RSV)

 Flu shot misconceptions

 A common misconception about flu shots is that they can cause you to get the flu.
 Because flu shots contain dead viruses, it is not possible to get sick from these vaccines.
-However, people who get sick after having a flu shot might have a cold or other viral illness that mimics flu symptoms.
+However, people who get sick after having the shot might have a cold or other viral illness that mimics the symptoms.
 These viral illnesses are typically more common during flu season, which can lead people to assume that they have the flu.
 It is also possible to have been infected with the flu shortly after your shot.
 Flu vaccines take roughly two weeks to become effective, making it possible for you to get sick a few days or even a week after being vaccinated.

 If you are looking for an Arkansas community health center that offers these services near you, contact ARcare to set up an appointment.
 Our compassionate, professional staff is committed to providing our state with the best possible medical care.